-When pipe is operating in negative temperature range then we have to prevent heat gain by pipe through support from outside in that case we have to provide Craddle support.
-Note that High Density Urethane craddle support can sustain temperature up to +80 degree Centigrade after which the melting of the material starts.
+When the pipe is operating in a negative temperature range then we have to prevent heat gain by a pipe through support from outside in that case we have to provide Cradle support.
+Note that High-Density-Urethane cradle support can sustain temperatures up to +80 degrees Centigrade after which the melting of the material starts.

-For supporting please refer the attached drawing.
-Follow the below mentioned notes along with the figure.
+For support please refer to the attached drawing.
+Follow the below-mentioned notes along with the figure.

-2. Bottom of Pipe shall be based on cradle thickness (T)
+- 2. Bottom of the Pipe shall be based on cradle thickness (T)

-2. Supporting of hot and cold insulated pipe when pipe operating temperature is more than 80 degree centigrade.
+2. Supporting hot and cold insulated pipe when pipe operating temperature is more than 80 degrees centigrade.

 Notes for the figure: